lupyuen/pinetime-rust-mynewt/rust/app/src/micropython.md

 # Build Mynewt + MicroPython Firmware

-Linux and macOS only, not Windows
+Follow these steps to build the Mynewt + MicroPython Firmware on Linux (including Raspberry Pi) and macOS...

 ## Install Build Tools